 A10: No, while custom challenge coins are most commonly associated with the military, they are also used in other organizations and groups, such as law enforcement agencies, fire departments, corporate teams, and even social clubs.

 Whether you have served in the Armed Forces or not, the President of the United States has been a part of your life.
 The president is the leader of the United States and a symbol of patriotism.

-With a custom challenge coin from our new Presidential Coin collection, you can honor your favorite President or the commander in chief you served under.
+With the customizable coins from our new Presidential Coin collection, you can honor your favorite President or the commander in chief you served under.

 Maybe you were in the military on September 11, 2001, when that terrible thing happened.
 If so, your leader was George W. Bush, and you can find a presidential coin that remembers him and the conflict that is now called the Global War on Terror.